MoreiraLAB/GPCR-A17-MAAP/README.md

 The ./data/ folder contains the following files: GPCRA17.csv, which includes the full dataset for training and evaluating the GPCR-A17 MAAP; Receptor_sequences.fasta, which contains the sequences of the proteins used in this study (needed for feature extraction by the ProtTrans package); and ligands_A17.csv, which is the CSV file with all unique ligands and their respective SMILES from the dataset.

-The ./dataframes/ folder contains the following datasets: training (TrainDataset.csv), testing (TestDataset.csv), validation (ValidationDataset.csv), and a dataset of unseen drugs (DrugsNeverSeen.csv).
+The ./dataframes/ folder contains the following datasets: training (TrainDataset.csv), testing (TestDataset.csv), validation (ValidationDataset.csv), and a dataset of unseen ligands (DrugsNeverSeen.csv).
 Each dataset includes columns for Receptor, Receptor Sequence, Ligand, SMILES, and Action.
 These datasets are intended for benchmarking purposes.

 ### Replication of GPCR-A17 MAAP:
 Script files: